By Bill Burnett and Dave Evans (2016 – Knopf)

 There aren’t many books that would make a great gift for high school graduation, college graduation, or a retirement celebration.
 This is one.

 Bill Burnett and Dave Evans are two professors at the design school at Stanford, who have opened up the material from their long-standing course on Designing Your Life to all.

 The book shares how the principles of design thinking can be applied to planning your life – at any stage.
-The book is filled with great examples of people at later stages of their career have used it to design their second act career.
+The book is filled with great examples of people at the later stages of their career who have used it to design their second act career.